guardian/coding-exercises/game-of-life/README.md

 ## Tasks

 1. Implement a grid for the game to take place on.
-Carefully consider what happens at the edges.
+2. Carefully consider what happens at the edges.
+3. Implement the game of life for a single iteration.
+4. Display the results for a single iteration.
+5. Animate the game so that it is played in real time.
 2. Implement the game of life for a single iteration.
 3. Display the results for a single iteration.
 4. Animate the game so that it is played in real time.